Emotional Journey Resource Guide

 Five Ways to Talk to Children about Brain Injury – Brainline

-It can be challenging after a relative or friend experiences a stroke and it can be especially hard for children.
-Children can have a hard time understanding what has happened, how to cope, and how to help.
-This article offers ideas of how to explain brain injury to your child after one of their family members or friends is injured
+Children can have a hard time understanding what has happened, how to cope, and how to help after a stroke happens to a loved one.
+This article offers ideas of how to explain brain injury to your child.

 Parenting after Brain Injury – Headway